Bob Crane: Trial

 Carpenter's attorneys attacked the prosecution's case as circumstantial and inconclusive.
 They presented evidence that Carpenter and Crane were still on good terms, including witnesses from the restaurant where the two men had dined the evening before the murder.
-They noted that the murder weapon had never been identified nor found; the prosecution's camera tripod theory was sheer speculation, they said, based solely on Carpenter's occupation.
-They disputed the claim that the newly discovered evidence photo showed brain tissue, and alleged the police work had been sloppy, such as the mishandling and misplacing of evidence—including the crucial tissue sample itself.
+They noted that the murder weapon had never been identified or found; the prosecution's camera tripod theory was sheer speculation, they said, based solely on Carpenter's occupation.
+They disputed the claim that the newly discovered evidence photo showed brain tissue, and alleged that the police work had been sloppy, such as the mishandling and misplacing of evidence—including the crucial tissue sample itself.
 They pointed out that Crane had been videotaped and photographed in sexual relations with numerous women, implying that any one of them might have been the killer.
-Other potential suspects proposed by defense attorneys included angry husbands and boyfriends of the women, and an actor who had sworn vengeance after a violent argument with Crane in Texas several months earlier.
+Other potential suspects proposed by Carpenter's attorneys included angry husbands and boyfriends of the women, and an actor who had sworn vengeance after a violent argument with Crane in Texas several months earlier.

 Carpenter was acquitted, and he continued to maintain his innocence until his death in 1998.

-After the trial, Robert speculated publicly that Olson, his father's widow, might have had a role in instigating the crime.
-"Nobody got a dime out of [the murder]," he said, "except for one person," alluding to Crane's will, which excluded him, his siblings, and his mother, with Crane's entire estate left to Olson.
-He repeated his suspicions in the 2015 book Crane: Sex, Celebrity, and My Father's Unsolved Murder.
-Maricopa County District Attorney Rick Romley responded, "We never characterized Patty as a suspect," adding "I am convinced John Carpenter murdered Bob Crane."
+After the trial, Crane's son Robert David speculated publicly that Patricia Olson might have had a role in instigating the crime.
+"Nobody got a dime out of [the murder]," he said, "except for one person," alluding to Crane's will, which left his entire estate to Olson while excluding him, his siblings and his mother.
+Robert David repeated his suspicions in the 2015 book Crane: Sex, Celebrity, and My Father's Unsolved Murder.
+Maricopa County District Attorney Rick Romley responded "We never characterized Patty as a suspect," adding "I am convinced John Carpenter murdered Bob Crane."
 Officially, Crane's murder remains unsolved.

 Later DNA testing

 In November 2016, the Maricopa County Attorney's Office permitted Phoenix television reporter John Hook to submit the 1978 blood samples from Carpenter's rental car for retesting, using a more advanced DNA technique than the one used in 1990.
 Two sequences were identified, one from an unknown male, and the other too degraded to reach a conclusion.

 This testing consumed all of the remaining DNA from the rental car, making further tests impossible.
 Hook's investigation turned up two blood vials, samples from Crane and Carpenter, located in evidence storage at the Maricopa County Attorney's Office.
-Carpenter voluntarily gave a sample to Scottsdale Police when he was questioned in 1978.
+Carpenter voluntarily gave a sample to Scottsdale police when he was questioned in 1978.
 Crane's blood vial was recovered during his autopsy the day after the murder.
-Both were used as comparison samples for Hook's DNA tests on the blood stains found in Carpenter's rental car, performed by Bode/Cellmark Labs.
+Both were used as comparison samples for Hook's DNA tests on the blood stains found in Carpenter's rental car.